thednp/position-observer/README.md

 * `all`: Triggers the callback for all observed targets, regardless of visibility or position changes.
 * `intersecting`: Triggers the callback only for targets that are intersecting with the document's viewport and have changed position or root dimensions.
 * `update`: Triggers the callback for targets with position/root dimension changes or when a target's intersection status changes (e.g., from intersecting to non-intersecting).

-When observing targets from a **scrollable** parent element, that parent must be set as root.
-The same applies to embeddings and `IFrame`s.
-See the [ScrollSpy](https://github.com/thednp/bootstrap.native/blob/master/src/components/scrollspy.ts) example for implementation details.

 ## How it Works